Claus von Wagner: Early life

 Born in Munich, von Wagner grew up in Miesbach, southeast of Munich.
 His father, originally from Prussia, was a lawyer, while his mother was a housewife.
-After completing his final school exams, he pursued studies in Communications Sciences, Modern History, and Media Law at Ludwig-Maximillian-University in Munich.
+After completing his final school exams, he pursued studies in Communications Sciences, Modern History, and Media Law at LMU Munich.
 In 2003, he graduated with a degree of "Magister Artium."
 The subject of his master's thesis was "Political cabaret on German television.
 Between social criticism and self-promotion.
 An expert survey."
 Prior to and during his university studies, he set up his first "Kabaret" show, "Warten auf Majola", which premiered in 1997.

 In 2012 he joined the German TV show heute-show.
 In 2014, he co-hosted the popular television political satire Kabarett program, Die Anstalt alongside Max Uthoff.^{[4]} Additionally, from 2004 to 2014, he was a member of the First German Forced Ensemble, a trio that included Mathias Tretter and Philipp Weber.